rclone/rclone/docs/content/commands/rclone_serve_webdav.md

 `--vfs-cache-poll-interval`.
 Secondly because open files cannot be evicted from the cache.

+You **should not** run two copies of rclone using the same VFS cache with the same or overlapping remotes if using `--vfs-cache-mode > off`.
+This can potentially cause data corruption if you do.
+You can work around this by giving each rclone its own cache hierarchy with `--cache-dir`.
+You don't need to worry about this if the remotes in use don't overlap.

 ### --vfs-cache-mode off

 In this mode (the default) the cache will read directly from the remote and write